1

 You solved death, suffering, and scarcity.
 Now what?

 Some humans explore galaxies.
 Some become pure consciousness.
-Some perfect the perfect sandwich.
-All valid.
+Some perfect the sandwich.
+(The sandwich faction is the largest.
+This surprised no one.)

-Your network of decentralized institutes of health still exists, but it has no diseases to fight.
+Your network of decentralized institutes of health still exists, but it ran out of diseases.
 It pivots to making reality more interesting.
 Today’s project: teaching gravity to be less clingy.
+Gravity is not cooperating.

 The universe notices you.
 It’s impressed.
 You’re invited to the Galactic Council.
 You bring potato salad.
 Everyone loves it.
 Potato salad saves the universe.